This section provides the details of all the common components you use in

 - Once enabled the lookups are available wherever attributes are applicable and filtered.
 The static dependent lookups can be added to the Details panel using the Blueprint.

 - You can also add static dependent lookups to board cards.

-- You can add these attributes as columns in Grid view and in the flyout.
+- You can add these attributes as columns in Grid view and in the Details panel.
 You can also filter data based on the static dependent list lookups.Example:The Investment Stage of a project can be indicated with a static dependent lookup such asInvestment Stage > New Product Development > Maintain.